dykyivladk1/PR/README.md

 ## Experimental Setup

-### Model
+### Model Architecture

-- The system follows the **official DCASE 2023 baseline architecture**.
+- The system follows the **official DCASE 2023 baseline CRNN architecture**.
-- A **pretrained BEATs transformer** is used as a **frozen embedding extractor**.
-- No fine-tuning of the transformer is performed.
-- Only the CRNN classifier is trained.
+- The model consists of:
+  - Convolutional layers for time–frequency feature extraction
+  - Recurrent layers for temporal modeling
+  - A frame-level classifier for sound event detection
+- **No pretrained transformer embeddings are used**
+- The **CRNN model is trained end-to-end**

 ---